prajkta2321/maven/README.md

- # 🎨 Graphics Design Manager
+ # 🎨 Graphics Design Management System

 A simple Java console application using **Jakarta Persistence (JPA)** to manage Designers, Projects, and Tools for a digital design studio.